 The exactness axiom follows immediately, and with an additional condition on the fixed coefficient tuple $ \vec{m}$ the homotopy axiom holds.
 Unfortunately, so far the excision axiom could be verified only in the case of $L=1$, but in that special case we get a class of extraordinary homology theories.
-For $L=1$, our boundary operator can be regarded as a kind of `weighted' boundaries of a cube, with the weight $ \left( m_{0}, m_{1} \right) $.
+For $L=1$, our boundary operator can be regarded as a kind of `weighted' topological boundary of a cube, with the weight $ \left( m_{0}, m_{1} \right) $.

-In this way for every fixed $L \in \mathbbm{N}$ and fixed tuple $\vec{m} \in {\cal R} ^{L+1}$ a functor $_{\vec{m}}{\cal H}_{n}: \mathsf{TOP}^{2} \longrightarrow {\cal R}$-$\mathsf{MOD}$ will be constructed for each $n \geq 0$.
+In this way for every fixed $L \in \mathbbm{N}$ and fixed tuple $\vec{m} \in {\cal R} ^{L+1}$ a functor $_{\vec{m}}{\cal H}_{n} : \mathsf{TOP}^{2} \longrightarrow {\cal R}$-$\mathsf{MOD}$ will be constructed for each $n \geq 0$.
 In the special case ${\cal R} := \mathbbm{Z} $ we shall see that the homotopy axiom holds if and only if the greatest common divisor of $\{m_{0}, m_{1}, m_{2}, \dots ,m_{L} \}$ is $1$.
 If $L = 1$ and gcd \{$ m_{0}, m_{1}$\} = 1 the excision axiom holds, so we get an extraordinary homology theory.
 Finally, the ordinary singular homology can be recovered by taking quotients by `degenerate' singular cubes.

-This new construction is primarily of theoretical interest, since all homology modules which we can compute in our homology theory we can already compute in terms of the ordinary singular homology.
-(For this clever method we use \cite{BuCoFl}).
-If we take the ring ${\cal R} := \mathbbm{Z} $, for a finite {\it CW}-complex we are able to compute the homology groups, and we express them as a product of singular homology groups.
+This new construction is primarily of theoretical interest, since all the homology modules which we can compute in our homology theory we can already compute in terms of the ordinary singular homology, by using the clever method from \cite{BuCoFl}.
+If we take the ring ${\cal R} := \mathbbm{Z} $, we are able to compute the homology groups for a finite {\it CW}-complex, and we express them as a product of singular homology groups.

 We assume that the reader is familiar both with the construction of the classical cubical singular homology, e.g. in \cite{Massey}, and also with homological algebra and ordinary singular homology theory, see e.g. \cite[p.57 ff]{Rotman}, or \cite[p.97 ff]{Hatcher}.